hpcleuven/VscDocumentation/source/access/setting_up_a_ssh_proxy.rst

 .. warning::

-   If you simply want to configure PuTTY to connect to login nodes of the VSC clusters, this is not the page you are looking for.
+   If you simply want to use OpenSSH to connect to login nodes of the VSC clusters, this is not the page you are looking for.
-   Please check out :ref:`how to configure PuTTY
+   Please check out :ref:`how to use the ssh command <OpenSSH access>`.
-   <text mode access using PuTTY>`.

 Rationale